ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

     - It should be called lab00_yourgithubid
     - Add a .gitignore for Java and a README.md file
     - detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/github_com_create_private_repo_under_org/)

 3. Configure your CSIL account for git
     - detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/csil_git_configuration/)

 4. Review a few basic facts about git, github.com and github.ucsb.edu
     - detailed information [here](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)

 5. Clone your lab00_yourgithubid repo into your CSIL account.
     - If you know how to do that, great.
     - If not, there are detailed instructions [here](https://ucsb-cs56-pconrad.github.io/topics/git_cloning_your_first_repo/)

 6. Fork the cs56_rational_example into your own github.com account.
 Here's how:
     - Go to the page <https://github.ucsb.edu/UCSB-CS56-F16/cs56-rational-example>
     - Click the "fork" button at the top right of the page
     - If asked where to fork it, choose your own github.com account
     - Congratulations: you now have a forked copy of the cs56-rational-example
     - What do you do with it?
 Read on...

 7. Clone the cs56_rational_example repo that you forked to your cs56 account (or your personal computer).
     - You can review the [cloning your first repo](https://ucsb-cs56-pconrad.github.io/topics/git_cloning_your_first_repo/) tutorial if you need a reminder as to how to do this.

-8. Work through the eight examples shown, as explained in lecture, to review some basics:
+8. Work through the eight examples shown so that you learn some of the basis material about how to work with Java:
     - `java`, `javac`, `ant`
     - `build.xml` files
     - JUnit testing

 9. You are now ready to work on your own lab.
     - Copy the files from the ex08 subdirectory into the top level directory of your own lab00 repo.